alexnm/house-moldovan-blog/src/posts/spotlights/iguazu.md

 The Argentinians will say their side is more spectacular because you are inches from the water.
 The Brazilians will argue that their side is more spectacular as you get the panoramic view of the entire area.
 We can only recommend that you visit both sides and decide for yourselves!

-We visited Iguazu Falls as part of our [3 weeks trip to Argentina, Chile and Uruguay](/travel/argentina-chile-and-uruguay-in-3-weeks/), and decided to set camp (i.e., book a hotel room) in Puerto Iguazú and visit both sides of the falls from there.
+We visited Iguazu Falls as part of our [3 weeks trip to Argentina, Chile and Uruguay](/travel/argentina-chile-and-uruguay-in-3-weeks/).
+We decided to set camp (i.e., book a hotel room) in Puerto Iguazú and visit both sides of the falls from there.

 ## Argentinian side

 There are quite a few things to do and see on this side, and you need about 6 hours to cover most of them.
 The park opens at 8am and closes at 6pm, with the last entrance at 4:30pm.
 It's better to get there as early as possible, to avoid the crowds.

-You can go to the falls by taxi (it's roughly the same distance as to the airport), but there are also a lot of buses that go there every 20 minutes from [Terminal de Omnibus De Ciudad de Puerto Iguazú](https://goo.gl/maps/Y5Ju35Go9UKgokV3A).
+You can go to the falls by taxi, as it's roughly the same distance as to the airport.
+There are also a lot of buses that go there every 20 minutes from [Terminal de Omnibus De Ciudad de Puerto Iguazú](https://goo.gl/maps/Y5Ju35Go9UKgokV3A).
 Once you get to the entrance and buy your ticket, you have the full day ahead of you to enjoy the beauty of the falls.

 There are two main circuits that you can walk on: the lower and upper circuits.
 As their name suggests, they are in both the lower and upper parts of the waterfalls.
 It's worth spending your entire day visiting them, as both are spectacular.
-From the lower ones, you get to see a panoramic view of the falls complex, while from the upper circuit you get to really experience the waterfalls in the most attractive point: hear the roar and get wet on top of the Devil's Throat.
+From the lower ones, you get to see a panoramic view of the falls complex.
+From the upper circuit you get to experience the waterfalls in the most attractive point: hear the roar and get wet on top of the Devil's Throat.

 With the thought of avoiding the crowds, we decided to quickly visit the main points of the lower circuit first.
 Then, we continued with the higher circuit, taking our time there.
 At the end of the day, we went back to some of the places that we most enjoyed in the morning.
 Yes, we walked a lot, but our experience was very good this way.